KhioneusNevula/ElementsOfChaosMod/README.md

 Dimensional essences:
 * Jwalamukhi, an Element found in netherrack and soul sand.
 If ingested, causes an explosion.
 When put in a block, the block burns infinitely; when put in a tool, it lights fires when used to attack.
 When combined with Mondol, allows travel to the Nether when heated.
 * Xex, an Element found in end stone, end crystals, and shulkers.
 If ingested, causes levitation.
 When put in a block, the block becomes very durable; when put in a tool, the tool teleports what it strikes; when ingested, causes teleportation.
 When combined with Mondol, allows travel to the End when heated.
+* Prithibi, an Element found in dirt and stone.
+If ingested, causes nausea.
+As a material, it behaves like stone.
+When combined with Mondol, allows travel to the overworld.

 Special elements:
 * Dolong, an Element found in eyes of ender and obsidian.
 Gives Dreaming when ingested.
 Also has dimension-traveling properties when combined with dimensional essences...?